 Social Insurance Number and Individual Tax Number

 A Social Insurance Number (SIN) is a government issued number that is legally required for all work in Canada and is issued for employment purposes only.
-If you are going to work in Canada, you will need to apply for a Social Insurance Number (SIN).
-If you did not receive a SIN at the port of entry, you must apply at Service Canada.
+If you are going to work in Canada, you will need to apply for a Social Insurance Number (SIN) at Service Canada.

 Students ineligible for the SIN may be able to apply for an Indivdual Tax Number (ITN).
 An ITN allows international students to file income tax in Canada even if they do not hold a study permit.
 The ITN is most appropriate for international students studying outside of Canada who are receiving scholarship payments.
 Applicants must submit a paper-based application through the Canada Revenue Agency.
 Apply for your ITN as early as possible since processing can take eight (8) weeks or more.